galaxyytriponmobile/ALXX-WEBSTER/README.md

    - `SSLScan` to evaluate SSL/TLS settings.
    - `cmseek` make sure it`s installed.
    - `gobuster` for directory brute force.
+   - `updater.sh` updates all of your tools needed for this file.

 4. **Customizable Timeout and Pauses**:
    - 10-second rest after each command to avoid overwhelming requests.